 If you can’t bring yourself to throw the chicken out, try using it in a recipe such as these chicken patties.

 Same goes for the vegetables – at this point they will be limp and lifeless, their goodness transferred to the soup.
 If you want to eat vegetables with your soup (such as carrots, for example), it’s best to add them to the soup about 30 minutes before it’s done, to keep them tender-crisp.

 I don’t.
 I think it’s delicious.
 But many people do.
 If you want to remove it efficiently, it’s best to chill the soup, then you can easily remove the congealed fat layer from the top after a few hours, or the next day.

-What to serve with my homemade chicken soup?
+What to serve with homemade chicken soup?

-But you don’t have to add a starch to your homemade chicken soup.
+But you don’t have to add a starch to the soup.
 It’s wonderful just as it is.
 If you must, consider adding some plain cooked shirataki noodles (omit the butter and Parmesan), or do as my friend Irina does and cook a thin omelet, cut it into thin ribbons and add that to your soup.
 You can also turn your homemade chicken soup into very flavorful egg drop soup.

 Homemade Chicken Soup Recipe

 - 2 tablespoons kosher salt (not table salt)

 - Place all the ingredients in a large, heavy bottomed stockpot.
 Bring to a boil.

 - Skim the foam layer from the top, reduce heat to medium-low, partially cover and simmer for 3 hours.